LESSON No. 3

 g. plaque.

-3. What layers of the mucosal mucosa are captured by the tubercle:
+3. Which layers of the oral mucosa are covered by the tubercle:

 A. epithelium